beeliebub/Tweaks/README.md

 | Archive | **[Archive]** (gold) |
 | Pi | **[Pi]** (light purple) |

 Players in the lobby appear at the top of the tab list, followed by survival, archive, and pi.
 Tags update automatically when you change worlds.
+Players who have toggled `/afk` also display a red **[AFK]** suffix after their name — see [AFK](#afk).

 ---